RunicSaf/DoubleTap/README.md

 Optional Keep Active mode uses a foreground service with a persistent notification to help keep shortcuts available in the background.

 Hardware key support depends on the device.
 Some phones may block certain keys or combinations.

+## Notes

+Hardware key support depends on which key events your device exposes to Accessibility.